 The Compensation Committee of the Board (i) oversees the Company's compensation and benefits philosophy and policies generally, (ii) evaluates the chief executive officer's performance and oversees and sets compensation for the chief executive officer, (iii) oversees the evaluation process and compensation structure for other members of the Company's senior management and (iv) fulfills the other responsibilities set forth in its charter.
-The current members of the Compensation Committee are Mr. Heskett (Chair), Dr. Gee and Mr. Shackelford.
+The current members of the Compensation Committee are Mr. Heskett (Chair), Dr. Gee and Mr. Swartz.
 The Board has determined that each of the Compensation Committee members is "independent" in accordance with applicable NYSE standards.

-The Report of the Compensation Committee can be found on page 15 of this proxy statement.
-The Compensation Committee held eleven meetings in fiscal year 2004 and took action in writing without a meeting on eleven occasions.
+The Report of the Compensation Committee can be found on pages 16 to 19 of this proxy statement.
+The Compensation Committee held eight meetings in fiscal year 2005 and took action in writing without a meeting on nine occasions.